zilishen/documentation/content/nms/admin-guides/access-control/oidc-keycloak.md

 ---
 ## Create Roles and User Groups in Instance Manager {#create-roles-user-groups}

-By default there is only one role in Instance Manager, `admin`.
-You might need to create **aditional roles** for the different User Groups, for example, "user" and "nap-user".
+By default, Instance Manager includes a single role called `admin`.
+Depending on your requirements, you might need to create **additional roles** for the different User Groups, such as "user" and "nap-user".

 {{< include "admin-guides/access-control/create-role.md" >}}

-Create **user groups** in Instance Manager, for example, "nms-admins", "nms-users", and "nms-nap-users".
-These User Groups will be mapped from Keycloak **Realm Roles** by name.
+Create user groups in Instance Manager, for example, "nms-admins", "nms-users", and "nms-nap-users".
+These User Groups will be mapped from Keycloak Realm Roles by name.

 {{< include "admin-guides/access-control/create-group.md" >}}